Vitamin D – what is it?

 Vitamin D is often called ‘the sunshine vitamin’, and it’s true, too.

-Vitamin D can be absorbed from the food we eat but must be ‘activated’ in our skin when it is exposed to sunlight.
+Vitamin D is produced when ultraviolet (UV) rays from sunlight strikes the skin and triggers vitamin D production.
+This vitamin D is still biologically inert and must undergo modification for activation.
+The first.
 Sidebar: Vitamin D is a family of vitamins that differ in small ways but, and this is important, are comparable in effect after processing by our bodies.
 Severe vitamin D deficiencies cause a condition called ‘rickets’, something hardly seen anymore thanks to supplementation.
 However, vitamin D inadequacy is very much ‘a thing’ and inadequacy may result in disease.

 Am I at risk?